RosarioDavi/travel-square/README.md

 Main Page/Home: Page is intended for users to search locations by state and city.
 Navigation bar: For users to sign up, login, and logout.
 In addition to navigating to other pages such as the explore, trending, and request page.
-Explore: Venue cards with the ability to check out reviews for the venue and creating a venue if logged in.
+Explore: Venue cards with the ability to check out reviews for the venue and creating a review if logged in.
 Order of top post is filtered by the most recent post of users who they follow.
 Trending: Venue cards with reviews.
 Order of top post is filtered by popularity.
 Request: Making a request for recommendations with the access to viewing and making comments if user is logged in.
-Unapproved venues: Admins will be able to approve or deny newly created venues before they show up for the first time.
+Unapproved venues: Admins will be able to approve or deny newly created venues before they show up for the first time based on accuracy and appropriateness.
 Categories: Only admins are able to generate new categories for venues.

 ## Stretch Goals Functionality